 When You Have More Than One Regular Place of Business

-Of the above mentioned criteria, the first one is the most important since the IRS states that the place where you conduct most of your business should be your tax home.
-Logically, the workplace where you spend most of your time is the same place where you conduct majority of your business.
+Of the above-mentioned criteria, the first one is the most important since the IRS states that the place where you conduct most of your business should be your tax home.
+Logically, the workplace where you spend most of your time in the same place where you conduct the majority of your business.

 Take this as an example.
 You reside in Birmingham since you have a seasonal job there for nine months each year.
 Annually, you earn around $50,000 from your seasonal job there.
 For the rest of the year which is equivalent to three months, you work in Atlanta where you earn $20,000.
 In that case, you may consider Birmingham as your main place of business since you spend most of your time there and you earn most of your significant income there.